mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ## Problems Encountered in the Map

-Exploration of the sample osm file (obtained using the code provided in the instructions for the project) as well as the whole osm file showed that:
+Exploration of the sample osm file as well as the whole osm file showed that:

 1. Street names need to be unabbreviated.
 2. Inconsistent abbreviation for street names poses challenge in cleaning data (ex: IH35, I H 35, I-35, I35)